rtlnl/phoenix/README.md

 ## How to start

-Assuming that you have `docker` and `docker-compose` installed in your machine, run `docker-compose up -d` to spin up aerospike and localstack (for local S3).
+Assuming that you have `go`, `docker` and `docker-compose` installed in your machine, run `docker-compose up -d` to spin up aerospike and localstack (for local S3).

 After having the services up and running, assuming that you have your Go environment in your `PATH`, you should be able to start directly with `go run main.go --help`.
 This command should print the `help` message.

+Proceed by running `go run main.go internal`

 If you need to upload some files to the local S3, use the following commands after `localstack` has been created: